-If you would like to delete multiple timeslots at once, you may do that as well.
-Such a feature is only available for timeslots that have no participants signed up.
-To do so, select the desired study and choose Timeslots.
+If you would like to delete multiple timeslots at once, select the desired study and choose Timeslots.
 At the top of the Timeslots page, you will see a Delete Multiple Timeslots option.
-The option may not appear in certain cases where such an option is not available because of a lack of available timeslots to delete.
+The option may not appear in certain cases where such an option is not available due to a lack of available timeslots to delete.